Won 12, Lost 7, For 1283, Against 1098.

 Vic Thorp becomes the first player to play 150 VFL games for Richmond.

 Richmond travels to Woodend but due to a misunderstanding the proposed match did not come off.
 They play a scratch match instead.
+Bill Burns and Norm Clark were scheduled to play for Woodend.
+William Maybury even considered playing for Richmond in this game.

 Vic Thorp plays for Victoria against South Australia.
 Max Hislop travelled to Adelaide as the 19th man but he did not play.
 Clarrie Hall and Barney Herbert play in a VFL team against Ballarat.

 Dan Minogue’s application for a permit to play for Richmond is denied.
 The granting of permits expired on June 30, the same day Minogue, a returned soldier, stepped off the transport.
+The League advise that the application was not received in time.

 In the absence of William Thomas and Percy Maybury, Clarrie Hall acts as captain.
 Had Dan Minogue received a permit he would have been elected captain.